Prince William Welcomes Prince Harry To A Special Society Now That He’s A Parent

 William and Kate should know about losing sleep as parents.
 He and Kate have their hands full with Prince George, 5, Princess Charlotte, 4, and Prince Louis, 1.

-The duke and duchess of Cambridge formally congratulated Harry and Meghan on Monday after news of the birth was announced, and said they were delighted for for couple.
+The Duke and Duchess of Cambridge formally congratulated Harry and Meghan on Monday after news of the birth was announced, and said they were delighted for for couple.

 In November during a visit to Leicester University, Kate expressed delight about Meghan’s pregnancy.
 As she spoke with the crowd, a fan asked her if she was excited.
 She said she was.

 “It’s such a special time to have little kiddies,” she said.
 “And a cousin for George and Charlotte, as well, and Louis.
-It’ll be really special,” People reported.
+It’ll be really special,” People quoted Middleton as saying.

 Prince William welcomes Prince Harry "to the sleep deprivation society" after he and Meghan Markle welcome baby boy https://t.co/oA0jmpqskY